eetuloisa/smelli_fcc/README.md

-#Smelli with FCC-ee Higgs and electroweak precision observables
+# Smelli with FCC-ee Higgs and electroweak precision observables

+This package, which extends smelli v2.4.2, is to be used in conjuction with the flavio_fcc repository.